amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-04-16-365days-self-love.md

 I desired success, and the security and acceptance that would come with it. *I held my emotions hostage for this goal.*

-My desperation would pump myself up for work that was draining and validate working with people I didn’t trust.
+My desperation would pump myself up for work that was draining and justify working with people I didn’t trust.
 I ended up taking out my pent up emotions on those closest to me and became a person I didn’t recognize.

 It was only when I stopped suppressing my emotions that all of the negativity that I had been fearing was able to flood out of me.
 After the chaos, I was left free to experience inner peace.
 I realized that if I could learn to make my happiness in the present moment my new goal, to give myself the permission to be happy, and to give myself the approval that I desperately longed for, then I would change the course of my future from one of more sacrifice and pain, to one of joy, no matter where it led.

-I used to set a goal and develop destructive tunnel vision in doing anything I could, sacrificing anything I could, in order to realize it.
+I used to set a goal and then develop destructive tunnel vision in doing anything I could, sacrificing anything I could, in order to realize that goal.
 I had to accept that this was not working.
-I was holding onto things so tightly that they were slipping through my fingers, so I opted instead to let go.
-I worked to give myself the permission to be happy no matter outside circumstance.
+I was holding onto things so tightly that they were slipping through my fingers, so I opted instead to let go entirely.
+I worked to give myself the permission to be happy no matter outside circumstances.

 I started asking myself, “How am I feeling” and learning how to interpret the answers.